 How Can an Anxiety Attack Be Stopped?

-If you are given an anti-anxiety drug, you may use it to treat severe symptoms.
+If you receive an anti-anxiety medication, you can use it to manage severe symptoms.
 Alternatively, you can try mindfulness exercises, deep breathing, and muscle relaxation.
 On the other hand, there are a variety of coping mechanisms that you may use consistently over an extended period of time to either lessen or eliminate anxiety episodes.

 Work out